ibexa/documentation-developer/docs/tutorials/generic_field_type/5_add_a_field.md

 # Step 5 - Add a new Point 2D field

-All actions in thi step are done in the admin interface also called the Back Office.
+All actions in this step are done in the admin interface also called the Back Office.
 Go to the admin interface (<yourdomain>/admin) and log in with the default username: admin and the default password: publish.

 ## Add new Content Type

-In Back Office select **Admin** and navigate to **Content Types** tab.
+In Back Office select **Admin** and navigate to the **Content Types** tab.
-Under **Content** category create new Content Type:
+Under **Content** category create a new Content Type:

 ![Creating new Content Type](img/create_new_content_type.png)